Greg

 but Rose saw fit to give me a cup of coffee to wash down some of the latest gossip, and I was there for half an hour.
 When I got back I removed 3 spark plugs with the spanners I had got, and was more than slightly disappointed to find they were all in perfect condition.
 Accordingly decided that the sparks were OK, and that it must be petrol, so decided the [air] filter was clogged, and disconnected same.
 Did a little bit of knob twiddling on that horrible Zenith [carburettor], and suddenly the thing seemed happy again, so out for a drive and gave it the works, and ascertained it would run from 8 mph [13 km/h] in 3rd [gear, the top gear].
 Advanced the ignition and left the air filter disconnected - I like the noise the carb makes.

 Then persuaded Dad to go food hunting, and found Wendy at the end of the drive.
 At the Sarawak Club found Pauline, conspicuous by her aloneness, and in due course set off for the open market, where we had lunch, and then got some petrol.
 On the way back to the club, decided to go to Matang, but Dad rather threw a spanner in those works by taking the Zodiac.
-Ended up driving round in the Citroën with Pauline, Wendy and David, and managed to dispose of these latter, and saw Dad in Sekama Road, so changed cars, and Pauline and I went off to Matang after all, though it was pretty crowded, and before we got caught in the rain had it off once - again none too good, and the condom burst.
+Ended up driving round in the Citroën with Pauline, Wendy and David, and managed to dispose of these latter, and saw Dad in Sekama Road, so changed cars, and Pauline and I went off to Matang after all, though it was pretty crowded.
 Home again, and Pauline rang her parents up, and her father collected her.
 Did comparatively little in the evening - finally adjusted the sliding windows, and did a few things for Dad's benefit, then off to bed, where I read for an inordinately long time.

 Tuesday, 2 September 1969 Kuching